jpco/ghost-theme/README.md

-# Casper
+# Not casper

-The default theme for [Ghost](http://github.com/tryghost/ghost/).

-To download, visit the [releases](https://github.com/TryGhost/Casper/releases) page.
+A different theme for Ghost.
+Technically modified from Casper so I'll just leave the original copyright.

 ## Copyright & License